-2 hours 45 minutes, 2 intermission 20 minutesLanguage
+2 hours 45 minutes, 2 intermission (20 minutes) minutesLanguage

 In Italian, surtitles in Czech, EnglishPremiere

-October 5, 2016
+October 5, 2006

 State Opera Chorus

-The work’s premiere in 1863 in Venice was, however, a fiasco: the audience was appalled that the lead role had been assigned to a courtesan who, what’s more, was portrayed in a positive light.
+Giuseppe Verdi’s La traviata, to the libretto based on Alexandre Dumas’s novel La Dame aux camélias, about Marie Duplessis, the famous courtesan and idol of Parisian society in the 1840s, is actually the very first major opera treating a contemporary social theme.
+The work’s premiere in 1863 in Venice was a flop: the audience was appalled that the lead role had been assigned to a courtesan who, what’s more, was portrayed in a positive light.
 Yet Verdi’s opera soon started garnering plaudits and is now one of the most popular repertoire titles the world over.

 By their appearance, attire and behaviour, the audience is obliged to adhere to the accustomed practice expected from them when attending a theatre performance.

 While visiting the State Opera, you can take the slip road on Wilsonova street from the left lane close to the State Opera building to the Parking Centrum above-ground garage.
 The parking fee is 40 CZK/h.

 Buffets at the State Opera